nbrandaleone-blog/canary-blog/README.md

 ## Testing

-Once the second CloudFormation script completes, the new *green* ECS service will be stared within seconds.
+Once the second CloudFormation script completes, the new *green* ECS service will be started within seconds.
 Monitor both the Route53 HostedZone screen, along with the StepFunction console.
 You will see the weights change slowly at first, and then faster.
 The StepFunction has a GUI where you can visualize these changes.
 If you want to test it again, do the following: